-Influencer intelligence identifies, analyzes, and acts on information about influential individuals within a given domain.
-This information can be used to support or inform decision-making about various business issues, including marketing strategy, campaigns, product development, or day-to-day influencer engagement.
+Influencer intelligence identifies, analyzes, and acts on information about influential individuals within a domain.
+This information can support or inform decision-making about various business issues, including marketing strategy, campaigns, product development, or day-to-day influencer engagement.

-Early on, influencer intelligence has been associated with celebrity partnerships.
-However, the rise of social media has made it possible to track and analyze the influence of just about anyone who uses social media.
+Early on, influencer intelligence was associated with celebrity partnerships.
+However, the rise of social media has made it possible to track and analyze the influence of just about anyone using it.
 As a result, influencer intelligence has become an essential tool for understanding a target audience or a group of consumers.

-There are a few different ways to get information about content creators and the larger influencer community.
+There are various ways to get information about content creators and the larger influencer community.
 Here are a few examples:

 - Social media: This is the most common source for influencer research.
 You can track an influencer’s social media activity–posts, comments, likes, shares, total followers, follower growth, and engagement rate.